realA10001986/Lou-s-Cafe-Jukebox/README.md

 ##### &#9193; Turn on blue light in night mode

 If this option is checked, the Jukebox will will turn on the blue light in Night mode.
+Otherwise it will remain dark.

 #### <ins>Settings for BTTFN communication</ins>